New York Giants: 2016–present

 In the 2021 season the Giants failed to improve on their 2020 record by finishing 4–13.
 Then after the season, general manager Dave Gettleman retired and head coach Joe Judge was fired.
 During the season the squad's starting quarterback Daniel Jones sprained his neck and was temporarily replaced in the lineup by Mike Glennon and then Jake Fromm.

 On January 21, 2022, the team hired Joe Schoen as the team's general manager, and on January 28, hired Brian Daboll as the team's new head coach.
+The 2022 season showed a much improved record, with the Giants finishing 9–7–1.
 On January 1, 2023, the Giants clinched a playoff berth for the first time since the 2016 season.
-On January 15, the Giants defeated the Minnesota Vikings 31-24 in the Wild Card round, winning their first postseason game since their victory at Super Bowl XLVI in 2012.
+On January 15, the Giants defeated the Minnesota Vikings 31–24 in the wild-card round, winning their first postseason game since their victory at Super Bowl XLVI in 2012.
+The Giants proceeded to lose the next game to the eventual NFC champion Philadelphia Eagles 38–7 in the divisional round.

+In the 2023 season, the Giants regressed on their successful 2022 season, finishing 6–11.
+Daniel Jones was injured several times in the season and was placed on injured reserve after tearing his ACL in week 9.
+He was temporarily replaced in the lineup by Tyrod Taylor and Tommy DeVito.

+The team further regressed in the 2024 season to a 3–14 record.
+After their week 10 loss, the Giants were 2–8 and benched Daniel Jones in favor of Tommy DeVito due to poor play.
+A few days later, on November 22, Jones requested to be released which the Giants granted.
+The season was plagued by poor quarterback play, numerous key injuries, and poor pass protection similar to the previous season.
+The Giants also had a 10-game losing streak and were swept by all of their division rivals, both for the first time in franchise history.
+There were a few bright spots for the Giants, such as their rookie class, which was led by wide receiver Malik Nabers.
+Nabers broke the Giants franchise record and NFL rookie record for receptions in a season.

+The Giants had the 3rd pick in the 2025 draft which they used on edge rusher Abdul Carter, widely considered one of the best, if not the best, prospect in the draft.

+In the midst of the Giants' 2025 season, and after falling to a frustrating 2-8 record after a loss to the Chicago Bears during another blown 4th quarter lead, head coach Brian Daboll was fired on November 10th, and offensive coordinator Mike Kafka took the interim head coaching role.

 Championships

 The Giants have won a total of eight league championships: 1927, 1934, 1938, 1956, 1986, 1990, 2007 and 2011.
 The first four of those championships came in the pre-Super Bowl era.
 New York's eight championships put them third among all active and defunct NFL teams, trailing only the Green Bay Packers (13) and the Chicago Bears (9).